sebastian-heinz/lowl_audio/README.md

 implement the audio driver for each platform.

-All of these tasks are somewhat solved but I still find it challenging to put it all together, and in the end a lot of 3rd party libraries impose licenses, which are not always easy to apply.
+All of these tasks are somewhat solved but I still find it challenging to put it all together.
+This project aims to use exiting 3rd party libraries to solve the hard problems and put them together into a framework, that provides a complete audio pipeline out of the box with extensibility in mind.

 The aim of this project is to be the glue between moving parts and provide:
 - common audio format parsing